-- 22. The Council's Equal Opportunities Policy Statement sets out the Council's commitment to equality and our legal responsibility, how we will make services more accessible to all, the actions we will take to ensure that we are effectively managing equality and diversity and how this is monitored and reviewed.
-This is incorporated into this SCI and how the Council address community involvement in planning matters. - 23.
+- 24. The Council's Equal Opportunities Policy Statement sets out the Council's commitment to equality and our legal responsibility, how we will make services more accessible to all, the actions we will take to ensure that we are effectively managing equality and diversity and how this is monitored and reviewed.
+This is incorporated into this SCI and how the Council address community involvement in planning matters. - 25.
 Fair Treatment Assessments (FTAs) are the Council's localised form of Equality Impact Assessments (EIAs).
-FTAs provide a comprehensive way of ensuring that services are inclusive, and can be accessed and used by all sections of the community and reflect the wider perspective of the Equality Act 2010. - 24.
+FTAs provide a comprehensive way of ensuring that services are inclusive, and can be accessed and used by all sections of the community and reflect the wider perspective of the Equality Act 2010. - 26.
 FTAs help the Council decide whether an existing or proposed key function (policy, strategy or procedure) will affect people with particular protected characteristics unfairly (often referred to as a 'negative or adverse impact').
-If a negative impact is identified, the manager must take steps to address this. - 25.
-The Council's policies and information regarding equality and diversity can be accessed on the web page at: https://www.solihull.gov.uk/About-the-Council/equalitydiversity.
+If a negative impact is identified, the manager must take steps to address this.